DevsparZeroGitHubUser/hello-world/README.md

 import com.xendity.reader.Model.Enum.OCRType;
 ```

-### <a name="InitXenditySDK"></a> Initialize Xendity SDK
+### <a name="InitXenditySDK"></a> Code to initialize Xendity SDK
-Please ensure that you execute the below code first before proceeding to other features of the SDK.
+Please ensure that you execute the code below first before proceeding to other features of the SDK.
+If not, other features will not run or will produce errors.
 ```java
 XenditySDK.initSDK(String apiKey, String apiURL, Activity inputActivity, XenditySDKCallback callback);
 ```